 The procedures used in these cases are similar to other areas of the law, but there are important differences.
 Family law, unlike many types of litigation, goes directly to the issues that affect people the most: money and children.

 It is imperative to have the best legal representation available to assist in navigating the treacherous waters of a divorce court.
+This is why you must seek out a divorce lawyer that has years of relevant experience.

-There are three basic parts to the dissolution of marriage – the divorce itself, the division of property and issues related to children.
+There are three basic parts to the dissolution of marriage – the divorce itself, the division of property, and issues related to children.

 The Divorce Itself – The court (usually a judge) enters an order that says the spouses are no longer legally married to each other.

-The Division of Property – The property owned by the spouses must be characterized, valued and divided.
+The Division of Property – The property owned by the spouses must be characterized, valued, and divided.

 THE DIVORCE ITSELF